Sarianille/CovidSimulation/README.md

 The user and developer documentation can be found in the `docs` directory.

-You can also generate a JSDoc documentation by running `npx jsdoc src/main.js` in the terminal in the project directory.
+You can also generate a JSDoc documentation by running `npx jsdoc src/main.js` in the terminal while in the project directory.